 In association with Santa Casa da Misericórdia de Lisboa and at a reduced price, Sunday Concerts aim to provide a wider audience with an access and closer approach to music, in a relaxed and familiar environment.
-In the second part of the season, the two concerts will take place in February and March.
+In this final part of the season, we invite you on a musical journey across Russia.

 Yuja Wang will perform in a duo with Andreas Ottensamer, the Austrian first clarinetist of the Berliner Philharmoniker.
 The two have established a unique artistic partnership, which already resulted in a recording by Deutsche Grammophon and took them to several concert halls around the world.